shoperb/artisans/README.md

 Artisans is a gem that helps to compile stylesheets assets in a format of scss.liquid, which might contain settings.
 The main job of this gem is:
-  - To help existing sprocket FileImporter to locate scss files (@import directive), which has scss.liquid extension
+  - To compile assets like Sprockets.
+For example, to locate scss files (@import directive), which has scss.liquid extension
   - To make existing Sass compiler keep inline comments, which include pattern 'settings.xxx'

 ## Installation